 In extreme conditions, I would suggest a humidifier to avoid damage to the plant.

 The best fertilizers for Ficus Shivereana are liquid fertilizers.

-The plant can do well without any fertilizer, but using mild fertilizers can help enhance its growth.
+The plant can do well without fertilizer, but mild fertilizers can help enhance its growth.

-Usually, the potting soil has enough nutrients for the plant to grow, but when the nutrients have been reduced, the plant has grown enough that it needs to be transferred to a larger pot.
+Usually, the potting soil has enough nutrients for the plant to grow, but when the nutrients have been reduced, the plant has grown enough to be transferred to a larger pot.

 The use of organic fertilizer is recommended every 2 -3 weeks during the summer and spring seasons.

-Recommended products are Perlite and Vermiculite, which are easily available on eBay.
+Recommended products are Perlite and Vermiculite, which are readily available on eBay.

 Balanced fertilizers should be used, but if you are repotting every year, the plant will do fine without any fertilizers.